 Chapter 6.
 Exchanging metadata with other products: "Converting MDIS-conforming metadata into a tag language file", page 97.
 You cannot issue the MDISDGC command from the MS-DOS command prompt.
 You must issue the MDISDGC command from a DB2 command window.
 The first sentence of the section, "Converting a tag language file into MDIS-conforming metadata," also says you must issue the DGMDISC command from the MS-DOS command prompt.
+You must issue the DGMDISC command from the DB2 command from the MS-DOS command prompt.
 You must issue the DGMDISC command from a DB2 command window.